 What is Discontinuity?

 Now we know that the existence of discontinuity means that the weldment is not sound.
-Basically, there is two main category of discontinuity based on its inflicted damage on the material.
+Basically, there is two main categories of discontinuity based on its inflicted damage on the material.

 - Reparable Discontinuity